-Found a 70 Pound Slab of Metal; Is There a Home Test for Rhodium?a September 5, 2008
+Found a 70 Pound Slab of Metal; Is There a Home Test for Rhodium?

 I've found this 70+ lb silver slab of something.
 I was panning for gold when I came across it.
 It's 70+ lb and it's only 6 in x 8 in maybe 2 inches thick in some places, so it's got my curiosity flying all over the place.
-When I first brought it home I dusted it off and put the whole thing in muriatic acid for a good 6 hours and in all due respect, this piece is not breaking down whatsoever.
+When I first brought it home I dusted it off and put the whole thing in Muriatic Acid [linked by editor to product info at Amazon] for a good 6 hours and in all due respect, this piece is not breaking down whatsoever.

 After inspecting it I noticed right away a silvery shine to it.
 I filed some of the metal off of it and put it into muriatic acid--not much of a reaction and the mixture turned bright green.
 It's got me stumped but I'm sure it's something valuable because it won't break down (tough stuff).
 Is there a test I could perform at home to test for Rhodium?
 (Just hoping.)Jostlyn McCarter